 Please contact FundraisingSupport@nmss.org if you are unable to participate in this year's event.

-We are currently piloting an option to connect your Society fundraising to a Facebook fundraiser for select events.
-This exciting new feature will allow you to share your story and collect donations directly through Facebook, and have the donations show up in your personal fundraising total in your Participant Center.
+You can now connect your Society fundraising to a Facebook Fundraiser for select events.
+This exciting new feature allows you to share your story and collect donations directly through Facebook, and all the donations will show up in your personal fundraising total in your Participant Center.
 The amount you have raised will be reflected in both your National MS Society Participant Center and the Facebook Fundraiser.
 Donations made via your Facebook Fundraiser appear in your Participant Center in real-time.

 There are two ways to set up your Facebook fundraiser:

 As you’re completing your event registration, click the “Connect Fundraiser to Facebook” button.

 If you’ve already registered for the event, log in to your Participant Center and, on the home page, select the “Connect Fundraiser to Facebook” option.